-6.1 Introduction
+6.1 INTRODUCTION

-It is clear from the consultation and from the Community Plan that the parish has many concerns and priorities that can be covered by planning policies.
-There is a distinction, however, between desirable changes and those issues which are strictly planning matters.
-To focus in this Neighbourhood Plan only on matters that are purely planning matters would only present part of the picture of what the community wants.
-We have already noted that this Neighbourhood Plan includes two distinct ways of presenting the community's views on its future.
-These are:
+It is clear from the consultation and from the Community Plan that the Parish has many concerns and priorities that can be covered by planning policies.
+There is a distinction, however, between desirable changes and those issues which are strictly land use planning matters which a Neighbourhood Plan can seek to address.
+To focus this Neighbourhood Plan only on matters that are purely planning matters would only present part of the picture of what the community wants.